 Given this reality, we are looking at different avenues that would open up opportunities for treatment.
-As mentioned earlier, our office has been successful in getting major health plans to eliminate preauthorization requirements for medication based treatment; we applaud the legislature for wisely passing bills that would require this for all plans operating in New York and we look forward to those bills being signed into law.
+As mentioned earlier, our office has been successful in getting major health plans to eliminate preauthorization requirements for medication based treatment; we applaud the legislature for wisely passing legislation that would require this for all plans operating in New York and we look forward to the legislation being signed into law.
 But while health plans will now hopefully not interfere with health providers providing medication based treatment to their patients, our office wants to make sure that there are adequate numbers of providers to offer the medication based treatment, including buprenorphine, that providers can make available in their offices.

-Our findings on this front paint a problematic picture: through public data, we have found that out of 215,404 eligible healthcare providers in New York State - which includes physicians, nurse practitioners, and physician's assistants-only 7,226 hold the waiver to prescribe buprenorphine.
+Our findings on this front paint a problematic picture: through public data, we have found that out of about 215,000 eligible healthcare providers in New York State - which includes physicians, nurse practitioners, and physician's assistants-only roughly 7,200 hold the waiver to prescribe buprenorphine.
 That's 3.2% of eligible providers.
 Of these 3.2% of prescribers who hold the waiver, we know that many never actually use it to prescribe the medication.

-To at least partially address this issue, and open up the provider pipeline, just this week, Attorney General James joined with 38 other Attorneys General in signing a letter to Congress to advocate for elimination of the waiver requirement that demands an 8-hour course in order to provide buprenorphine with the hopes that more providers will be willing to make medication based treatment available in their offices.
+To at least partially address this issue, and open up the provider pipeline, this summer, Attorney General James joined with 38 other Attorneys General in signing a letter to Congress to advocate for elimination of the waiver requirement that demands an 8-hour course in order to provide buprenorphine with the hopes that more providers will be willing to make medication based treatment available in their offices.

 At the same time, the Attorney General conducted a treatment capacity survey of hospitals across the state to determine how our emergency departments are prepared to provide medication based treatment to the most severe presentations of this illness.
-The results will be issued in a report in the coming weeks-and those results are troubling.
-The survey shows that almost half of the surveyed hospitals have no "waivered" providers in the emergency room able to write prescriptions for medication based treatment.
-This means that a patient who presents to an ER with an overdose would not - in these hospitals - be able to depart from the hospital with the medicine needed to begin to treat the chronic disease - here, opioid use disorder.
+The results of this survey are troubling.
+It shows that almost half of the surveyed hospitals have no "waivered" providers in the emergency room able to write prescriptions for medication based treatment.
+This means that a patient who presents to an ER with an overdose would not - in these hospitals - be able to depart from the hospital with the medicine needed to begin to treat their opioid use disorder.